SUPPORT US IN

-These initiatives require intensive manual labour and extensive financial resources but the impact on the Olifants river and all its beneficiaries downstream is enormous.
-These initiatives will leave a long lasting legacy and we remain committed to making a difference.
+Undertaking these initiatives require intensive manual labour and extensive financial resources but the subsequent positive impact on the Olifants river and all its beneficiaries downstream is enormous.
+These initiatives will leave a long lasting legacy for generations to come and the management team remains committed to making a difference.

 DOCUMENTS AND DOWNLOADS

 The Bezuidenhoutshoek Nature reserve has an extensive management plan.
-As part of the recognition and status the farm enjoys we are accountable for the execution of the management plan and are required to submit periodic management reports.
+In accordance with the recognition and status the farm enjoys we are accountable for the execution of the management plan and are required to submit periodic management reports.

-We have a made a number of downloads available which will give readers some insight into the biodiversity landscape in Mpumalanga and how we fit into this ecosystem.
+A number of the downloads have been made available to provide readers with some insight into the biodiversity landscape in Mpumalanga and how the Reserve fits into this ecosystem.